How To Treat Burned Gums From Teeth Whitening?

 • Maintain good oral hygiene

 Continue brushing your teeth, but do it gently and with a soft-bristled toothbrush.
 Be cautious while flossing around the affected area to avoid further irritation.
+Our comprehensive dental care providers can guide you on maintaining optimal oral hygiene throughout your recovery.

 • Stay hydrated